Made with flavorful apple butter, nuts, and oats, these Apple Butter Oatmeal Cookies are little tastes of fall!

 Apple Butter Oatmeal Cookies

 Apple butter is a fall must around here.
 It’s such a delight to spread on biscuits, bagels, and more.
 And it’s a great ingredient for baking, too.
-With this recipe, apple butter adds wonderful flavor and texture to nutty oatmeal cookies.
+With this recipe for Apple Butter Oatmeal Cookies, apple butter adds wonderful flavor and texture to nutty oatmeal cookies.

 These little guys are perfectly soft, chewy, and flavorful.
 The warm, delicious spices and sweet fruit from the apple butter add such a lovely taste.
 The first time I tried one I thought to myself that it tasted like fall.
 But I must say, I would welcome a batch of these cookies any time of year.

-You can use store-bought apple butter or make your own.
-A while back, I shared a recipe for Apple-Pear Butter with you.
-If you’d like to use that one, make it as is or use all apples for the fruit.
-You can scale the recipe if you like, as you’ll make far more than you need for this recipe.
+- Apple butter – You can use store-bought or make your own.
+My Apple-Pear Butter works well, and you can scale it easily if you don’t want a big batch.
 But it’s so good and has so many uses that I’m sure the excess of a full batch won’t go to waste.

 All the spices in the apple butter mean that you don’t have to add any to the cookie dough.
 Of course, we all like different levels of spice in our baking.
 You can certainly add a bit of cinnamon or other spice to the dough if you like.
 Just take into consideration the flavor and spice of your apple butter before making any additions.